AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Principal Predictive Components for Estimating an Autoregressive Operator

-R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf), in order to compute one step ahead prediction for time series of functional data.
-Assumptions: data come from a stationary Functional AutoRegressive of order 1 (FAR(1)) process.
+R package for estimating an autoregressive operator using Principal Predictive Components (PPC) according to [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf), to compute one-step ahead prediction of functional time series.
+The domain of the functional element can be unidimensional (time serie of functions) or bidimensional (time serie of surfaces).

+Assumptions: data a stationary Functional AutoRegressive of order 1 (*FAR(1)*) process.

 The point predictor assumes the form of:

 $\hat{f}_{n+1} = \sum _{i=1}^{k} \langle f_n, b_i \rangle  a_i$

 where:
-- k is the number of PPCs retained;
+- k is the number of PPCs;
 - $f_n$ is the last instant functional element;
 - $a_i$ are the directions along which the prediction is approximated (directions that have the most predictive power) (predictive loadings);
 - $b_i$ weights the prediction along the $i$-th PPC: $\langle f_n, b_i \rangle$ is the projection along it (predictive factors).

-The repository contains only the development of the algorithm through C++ and the interface with R through Rcpp.
-More details about tests on the package and statistical properties of the predictor can be found [here](https://github.com/AndreaEnricoFranzoni/Functional_time_series_forecasting).